GeekTrainer/learn-vue/m08-components-props/includes/3-props.md

 ![Screenshot showing the HTML page with the main product image on the left and 4 thumbnail images below it.
 Product name and description are displayed on the right.
 A new component is displayed at bottom left within a bordered box that is titled "Food Preferences."
 The Room Service Fee is listed as "no charge".](../media/m08-sleeping-berth.png)

-For passengers who do not book a sleeping birth  (i.e., the data property for `berth` in **main.js** is flase) the new component will appear as shown in the image below.
+For passengers who do not book a sleeping birth (i.e., the data property for `berth` in **main.js** is false) the new component will appear as shown in the image below.

 ![Screenshot showing the HTML page with the main product image on the left and 4 thumbnail images below it.
 Product name and description are displayed on the right.
 A new component is displayed at bottom left within a bordered box that is titled "Food Preferences."
 The Room Service Fee is listed as "$24.99".](../media/m08-no-sleeping-berth.png)